 Dr. Turshá Hamilton treated a middle-aged woman with a new diagnosis, who was eager to get control of her blood sugar to avoid the more serious outcomes of the disease.

 Dr. Hamilton counseled the patient on tracking her diet, testing her blood sugar, and incorporating physical activity.
 After diet and lifestyle modifications and a few supplements, the patient’s weight began to decrease, her energy increased, and her blood sugar stayed within normal limits.

-Dr. Brendan Smith had a middle-aged male patient who was looking for adjunctive diabetes care.
+Dr. Brendan Smith worked with middle-aged male patient who was looking for adjunctive diabetes care.
 His condition had worsened since his initial diagnosis, and he wanted an alternative to way to control his blood glucose.

 Dr. Smith’s team educated the patient about how lifestyle behaviors impact his diabetes.
 The patient’s family was brought into the discussion, and achievable goals were set.
 Over six months, the patient was able to significantly reduce his insulin and blood pressure medications.